Marsalaan5/Marsalaan5/README.md

 <h1 align="center">Hi 👋, I'm Mohammad Rashid</h1>
 <h3 align="center">A passionate Web Developer from India</h3>

 <p>Versatile Full-Stack Developer with a strong foundation in HTML, CSS, and JavaScript, and advanced expertise in React, Redux, and Node.js.
 I bring a proven track record of creating dynamic and responsive web applications using modern frameworks and libraries, including Bootstrap, Tailwind CSS, and Sass.
-My technical proficiency extends to back-end development with Express.js, and I am adept at working with databases such as MongoDB and Mongoose.
+My technical proficiency extends to back-end development with Express.js, and I am adept at working with databases such as MySql,MariaDB, MongoDB and Mongoose.
 I also have experience with Python for scripting and automation tasks, enhancing my capability to tackle a wide range of projects.

 </p>